DannyDainton/All-Things-Postman/README.md

 I still believe that the examples and the approaches within them are still valuable to Postman users but the media content is getting slightly dated and _might_ look slightly different from the current UI.
 Once I'm in a good place, time wise, I will be updating this repo with more examples.

+There is a great new _Intro to Postman_ series on Postman's YouTube Channel created by [Valentin Despa](https://www.youtube.com/channel/UCUUl_HXJjU--iYjUkIgEcTw) which is well worth checking out of you're just getting started with Postman - https://www.youtube.com/playlist?list=PLM-7VG-sgbtAgGq_pef5y_ruIUBPpUgNJ

 If there is anything that you would like help with or need some more information about, I would recommend dropping a message onto our [community site](https://community.getpostman.com).
 It's growing all the time and it currently has some very valuable information within multiple Postman specific topics.

 Thank you for all the support so far, means a lot to me! :)